FIDLAR: Forecast-Informed Deep Learning Architecture for Flood Mitigation: Methodology

 \subsection{Flood Evaluator}

-\texttt{Flood Evaluator} is tasked with accurately forecasting water levels at designated points of interest within river systems for any control schedule of gates and pumps provided to it.
-See Figure \ref{fig:flood_evaluator}.
-The underlying transfer function of the \texttt{Evaluator} has the form:
+\texttt{Flood Evaluator} is tasked with accurately forecasting water levels at designated points of interest within river systems for any control schedule of gates and pumps.
+The underlying transfer function of the \texttt{Evaluator} is:

-As mentioned earlier, the \texttt{Evaluator} module is trained independently using the historical data to achieve highly accurate water level predictions for any given set of conditions and control schedules.
-Therefore, once the Evaluator is trained, its parameters are set in stone for the training of the Manager, where it plays the role of a trained ``referee''.
+The \texttt{Evaluator} is trained independently using large-scale historical data to achieve highly accurate water level predictions for any given set of conditions and control schedules.
+Therefore, once the \texttt{Evaluator} is well trained, its parameters are frozen while training the \texttt{Manager}, where it plays the role of a trained ``referee'' - scoring control schedules generated by the \texttt{Manager} by predicting the resulting water levels.
+It also serves to backpropagate the gradient descent feedback, guiding the \texttt{Manager} to produce more effective control schedules of gates and pumps.